 Magnolia “Betty” is a spring-flowering deciduous plant that makes a wonderful specimen tree in residential yards.
 These magnolias are easy to grow, low-maintenance, frost-hardy, and smaller than some of their relatives, growing to a maximum of about 15′ in good conditions.
-Plant one, and you’ll be looking forward to its stunning pink blooms every springtime!
+Get your own Betty Magnolia Plant, and you’ll be looking forward to its stunning pink blooms every springtime!

 Betty Magnolia Trees: The Basics